 Otis Frizzell (a famous local graffiti artist) and his wife, Sarah, have brought Mexican food like no other to the country, after spending a long vacation in Mexico.
 Lucky Taco has literally brought Mexican cuisine to New Zealanders with fresh fish, carne, pork, shrimp and veggie tacos.

 Their little truck began as a passion project and has since blossomed into a line of taco kits and hot sauce carried throughout the nation in grocery stores.
-If you’re in town, find their location on Facebook and enjoy some fresh squeezed lime juice over tortillas just down the road.
+If you’re in town, find their location on Facebook and enjoy some freshly squeezed lime juice over tortillas just down the road.

 After lunch activities could include paddle boarding, running along the waterfront or a ferry ride